aaaronic/emilylakehansen.com/README.md

 Emily Lake Hansen (she/her) is a fat, queer,  and invisibly disabled writer, teacher, and advocate and the author of the poetry collection
 _Home and Other Duty Stations_ (Kelsay Books) as well as the chapbooks _Pharaoh's Daughter Keeps a Diary_ (forthcoming from Kissing Dynamite Press) and _The Way the Body Had to Travel_ (dancing girl press).
-Her poetry and essays have appeared or are forthcoming in _Pleiades_, _32 Poems_, _CALYX_, _So to Speak_, _The South Carolina Review_,
+Her creative work has appeared in _Pleiades_, _32 Poems_, _CALYX_, _So to Speak_, _The South Carolina Review_,
 _Glass: A Journal of Poetry_, _SWWIM_, and _Up the Staircase Quarterly_ among others.
+Emily's honors include finalist selections from Frontier Poetry's Breakthrough Chapbook Comptetition, the Black River Chapbook Competition, C & R Press's Poetry Book Award, the Santa Fe Writer's Project Literary Award, and the Page Prize for Nonfiction, and a fellowship to Longleaf Writer's Conference.
 She received an MFA in creative writing from Georgia
-College & State University and is currently a PhD candidate at Georgia State University.
-A recent recipient of the Longleaf Poetry Fellowship, Emily has worked as an editor for several literary journals including _New South_ and _Minerva Rising_ and currently serves as a co-editor for _Beyond Bars_, a Mellon Grant-funded literary journal co-created with writers from Philips State Prison.
-After spending her childhood zipping across the country as the daughter of a Naval air traffic controller, Emily lives with in Atlanta where she currently teaches first-year and creative writing at Agnes Scott College.
+College & State University and is currently a PhD candidate at Georgia State University where she serves as a graduate editor for _Beyond Bars_, a Mellon Grant-funded literary journal co-created with writers from Philips State Prison.
+Emily has a passion for diversity, equity, and social justice and has worked as a disability learning specialist in addition to serving as the President of the Board of Directors for Grant Park Cooperative Preschool, a nonprofit learning center dedicated to closing racial and economic gaps in early childhood education.
+After spending her own childhood zipping across the country as a Navy brat, Emily now lives with in Atlanta where she teaches first-year and creative writing at Agnes Scott College.

 ## Books
 [<img src="/assets/images/home_and_other_duty_stations.jpg" alt="Cover Image" />](https://kelsaybooks.com/products/home-and-other-duty-stations)